KZKS

 KZKS (105.3 FM) is a radio station which broadcasts a classic rock format.
 Licensed to Rifle, Colorado, United States, it serves the Grand Junction area.
-The station is currently owned by Western Slope Communications.
-The station is an affiliate of the Floydian Slip syndicated Pink Floyd program.
+The station is owned by Western Slope Communications.
+KZKS is an affiliate of the Floydian Slip syndicated Pink Floyd program.
+KZKS operates boosters to fill in its signal in Grand Junction, Glenwood Springs, and Carbondale.